Beyonders: A World Without Heroes: Plot summary

-Jason, under the pretense of leaving for Harthenham, meets with Ferrin and Rachel and travels to the location of the fifth syllable, an island in the center of a strange lake called Whitelake.
-The water in Whitelake does not allow boats to float, however it hardens when put under pressure.
-Rachel manages to run to the island in the center of the lake before collapsing of exhaustion.
-Afterwards, she finds a cave and meets a displacer named Malar, who has been reduced to a severed head and arm only.
-Rachel learns the next syllable and Malar also reveals that Ferrin is most likely working for Maldor.
-After returning to shore, Ferrin simply confirms this is true and he parts ways peacefully from Rachel and Jason.
+Jason, Ferrin, and Rachel and travel to the location of the fifth syllable, an island in the center of Whitelake, which is not buoyant, but hardens under pressure.
+Rachel manages to run to the island in the center of the lake where she meets an exiled displacer who has been reduced to a severed head and arm only.
+Rachel learns the next syllable, but the displacer reveals that Ferrin is working for Maldor.
+When confronted, Ferrin confirms his betrayal and parts ways with Rachel and Jason peacefully.